TurkuNLP/MultiWebOrganizerPlus/README.md

 ## Requirements

-The pipeline requires Python with the packages used by the scripts, including vLLM, PyTorch, Transformers, Pydantic, and PyYAML, plus a compatible GPU environment and access to the configured Hugging Face model.
-On LUMI, use the provided container image described in `environments/lumi/README.md`.
+The pipeline requires Python 3.12 with the packages listed in `requirements.txt`, plus a compatible GPU environment and access to the configured Hugging Face model.
+On CSC machines, use one of the provided container images described in `environments/lumi/README.md`.

 The model is downloaded and cached by Hugging Face.
 Set `HF_HOME` (or the relevant Hugging Face cache variables) to a persistent location with enough space before submitting a long run.
+I also recommend setting `VLLM_CACHE_ROOT` to a persistent location with enough space for the vLLM cache.

 ## Prepare a Run